 Q. If I do not meet the criteria for a scholarship when I apply to USF, can I be considered if I submit new information?

 A. Students are automatically considered for scholarships from October-February.
-Standardized tests (SAT/ACT) taken in December or earlier are used in scholarship consideration.
+Standardized tests (SAT/ACT) taken in December or earlier and received by the scholarship deadline are used in scholarship consideration.
 Later tests and senior year grades will not be used and students cannot be awarded scholarships from the Office of Admissions after they have enrolled at USF.

 Q. How will I be notified if I receive a scholarship?